 Objectives: Identify rock formations in Nebraska where fossil elephants have been found.
 Discover clues to past environments and geologic history in these rocks.
-Identify adaptations that allowed elephants to survive in different habitats.
+Identify adaptations and changes through time that allowed elephants to survive in different habitats.
 Explore the time periods when ancient elephants lived.

-SC 5.1.1 Students will plan and conduct investigations that lead to the development of explanations.
+SC 8.1.1 Students will design and conduct investigations that will lead to descriptions of relationships between evidence and explanations.